jorge-uk/nestjs-prisma-tutorial/README.md

 npm start
 ```

 Well done!
 Now you can navigate to `http://localhost:3000` in your browser to explore your `NestJS` application.

-At this point you will only see the text: *Hello World!*
+If you see the text: *Hello World!*, give yourself a pat on the back! your NestJS application is working.
 </details>

 ## Getting started

-### 1. Create the `Product` model in your schema and run your first migration
+### 1. Create the `Product` model in your schema

-It’s time to execute your first migration, you can follow the steps in the [Prisma Docs](https://www.prisma.io/docs/concepts/components/prisma-migrate)
+It’s time to execute your first migration.
+You can follow the steps in the [Prisma Docs](https://www.prisma.io/docs/concepts/components/prisma-migrate).

-This tutorial uses a local `SQLite`, file-based database. **Pay special attention to this** and remember this code isn’t production-ready.
+This tutorial uses a local `SQLite`, file-based database. **Pay special attention to this**, and remember this code isn’t production-ready.

 The file should look like this: